 Understanding Poodle Specific Eye Structure

 As a holistic veterinarian, I’ve often noticed that understanding your poodle’s unique eye structure is the first step towards ensuring their optimal eye health.
-So, let’s dive in and explore the unique eye structure of these adorable canines.
+So, let’s explore the unique eye structure of these adorable canines.

 The poodle’s eye structure is similar to that of other dogs, consisting of the cornea, iris, pupil, lens, retina, and optic nerve.
 Yet, what makes the poodle’s eye structure unique is the proportion and arrangement of these components, which can make them more susceptible to certain eye health conditions.